A Guide to Food Preparation Colour Codes

 Preventing food contamination

-Another benefit of using a colour coding policy in your workplace is that it can also provide evidence to Food Standards Enforcement Officers that you are taking the necessary steps to prevent any health risks.
-During an inspection, they will be able to see clearly that a Hazard Analysis and Critical Control Points (HACCP) system is in place in terms of avoiding contamination.
+Colour-coding equipment is also one way to demonstrate to Food Standards Enforcement Officers that a business is taking steps to eliminate health risks.
+During an inspection, this will show them that a Hazard Analysis and Critical Control Points (HACCP) system is in place to help avoid contamination.

-There are many items of kitchen equipment which can be colour coded to keep bacteria from spreading, such as chopping boards, utensils, thermometers and storage containers, but also aprons, cloths and gloves used in food handling.
+There are many items of kitchen equipment that can be colour-coded to prevent bacteria from spreading, such as chopping boards, utensils, thermometers and storage containers, but also aprons, cloths and gloves used in food handling.

-- White - White is best used for bakery items such as pastries and any dairy products.
+- White - White is best used for bakery items, such as pastries, as well as any dairy products.
 It is important to note that eggs should be prepared separately to avoid the risk of salmonella bacteria spreading.

 - Yellow - Yellow is the best colour to use for any cooked meats.
-Cooked meat and raw meat should always be kept separate and cooked meats should always be stored above raw meat.
+Cooked meat and raw meat should always be kept separate, and cooked meats should always be stored above raw meat in a fridge.

 - Green - Green equipment should be used for fruit and salad.

-- Red - Red should be used for raw meat items such as uncooked steaks.
-It is also important to clean any surfaces thoroughly after preparing raw meat items.
+- Red - Red should be used for raw meat items, such as uncooked steaks.
+It is essential that any surfaces are cleaned thoroughly after preparing raw meat items.